-- The number of rateable properties compared to last year has increased from 6,821 in 2017/18 to 6,847 in 2018/19.
-This change is the net effect of the following changes: - 15 properties previously classified as GRV Residential becoming non-rateable by virtue of a confidential commercial settlement; - 2 properties previously classified as GRV Commercial becoming nonrateable by virtue of a confidential commercial settlement; - 2 properties previously classified as UV Rural becoming non-rateable by virtue of a confidential commercial settlement; - Surrender of 6 mining tenements; - o Several subdivisions of land previously classified as residential vacant; - Changes to the rates exemption status of certain properties (e.g. Department of Housing); - \$50,000 has been modelled to be received in interim rates for 2018/2019. - The UV-Mining minimum payments amount remain at \$500. - Minimum payments for all other rating categories remain at \$1,220. - Concessions for Coconut Well, 12 Mile and properties with a Horticultural Land Use were halved in 2017-2018 year and removed in 2018-2019.
+- The number of rateable properties compared to last year has increased from 6,847 in 2018/19 to 6,869 in 2019/20.
+This change is the net effect of the following changes: - 32 vacant properties previously classified as GRV Commercial have been classified as GRV - Vacant; - 12 vacant properties previously classified as GRV Tourism have been classified as GRV - Vacant; - Surrender of 2 mining tenements; - Several subdivisions of GRV Residential land and changes to the rates exemption status of certain properties (e.g. Department of Housing) resulted in 24 additional rateable properties; - \$nil has been modelled to be received in interim rates for 20120. - The UV-Mining minimum payments amount remain at \$500. - Minimum payments for all other rating categories remain at \$1,220.

-The proposed objects and reasons for Differential Rating for 2018/2019 is found in Attachment 2.
+The proposed objects and reasons for Differential Rating for 2019/2020 is found in Attachment 2.

-From a statutory perspective, it is important to note that section 6.35 of the LGA requires a local government to ensure that the general rate is imposed on not less than 50% of the number of separately rated properties or 50% of the number of properties in a Differential general rate category.
-This has been achieved in all categories except in GRV - Residential Vacant.
+From a statutory perspective, it is important to note that section 6.35 of the LGA requires a local government to ensure that the general rate is imposed on not less than 50% of the number of separately rated properties or 50% of the number of properties in a differential general rate category.
+This has been achieved in all categories except in GRV - Vacant.
 It is proposed that Ministerial approval be sought in this circumstance to ensure a consistent rate increase is applied to all properties within this category.